About Sarah B. Ottow

 25

-Picture this: A young classroom teacher, eager to reach every student, especially those learning in a new language, English.
+Picture this: A new educator, eager to reach every learner—especially those navigating a new language.

 HOW I GOT HERE